arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Application running in the production environment_

 	>**Note:** If you visit the production site shortly after its promotion, the DNS name might not be ready.
 If you encounter a DNS error (404), wait a few minutes and try again.
-Keep in mind that Windows Azure creates DNS name entries dynamically and that the changes might take few minutes to propagate.
+Keep in mind that Microsoft Azure creates DNS name entries dynamically and that the changes might take few minutes to propagate.

-	>**Note:** Even when a deployment is in a suspended state, Windows Azure still needs to allocate a virtual machine (VM) for each instance and charge you for it.
-Once you have completed testing the application, you need to remove the deployment from Windows Azure to avoid an unnecessary expense.
+	>**Note:** Even when a deployment is in a suspended state, Microsoft Azure still needs to allocate a virtual machine (VM) for each instance and charge you for it.
+Once you have completed testing the application, you need to remove the deployment from Microsoft Azure to avoid an unnecessary expense.
 To remove a running deployment, go to your cloud service **Dashboard** page, select the deployment slot where the service is currently hosted, staging or production, and then click **Stop** on the bottom menu.
 Once the service has stopped, click **Delete** to remove it.

 <a name="Exercise2" />
-### Exercise 2: Using PowerShell to manage Windows Azure Applications ####
+### Exercise 2: Using PowerShell to manage Microsoft Azure Applications ####

 Typically, during its lifetime, an application undergoes changes that require it to be re-deployed.
-In the previous exercise, you saw how to use the Windows Azure Management Portal to deploy applications.
+In the previous exercise, you saw how to use the Microsoft Azure Management Portal to deploy applications.
 As an alternative, the Service Management API provides programmatic access to much of the functionality available through the Management Portal.
 Using the Service Management API, you can manage your storage accounts, SQL databases and cloud services, your service deployments, and your affinity groups.

-The Windows Azure Service Management PowerShell Cmdlets wrap the Windows Azure Service Management API.
-These cmdlets make it simple to automate the deployment, upgrade, and scaling of your Windows Azure application.
+The Microsoft Azure Service Management PowerShell Cmdlets wrap the Microsoft Azure Service Management API.
+These cmdlets make it simple to automate the deployment, upgrade, and scaling of your Microsoft Azure application.
 By pipelining commands, you compose complex scripts that use the output of one command as the input to another.

-In this exercise, you will learn how to deploy and upgrade a Windows Azure application using the Azure Services Management Cmdlets.
+In this exercise, you will learn how to deploy and upgrade a Microsoft Azure application using the Azure Services Management Cmdlets.

 <a name="Ex2Task1" />
 #### Task 1 - Downloading and Importing a Publish-settings File ####

-In this task, you will log on to the Windows Azure Portal and download the publish-settings file.
-This file contains the secure credentials and additional information about your Windows Azure Subscription to use in your development environment.
-Then, you will import this file using the Windows Azure Cmdlets in order to install the certificate and obtain the account information.
+In this task, you will log on to the Microsoft Azure Portal and download the publish-settings file.
+This file contains the secure credentials and additional information about your Microsoft Azure Subscription to use in your development environment.
+Then, you will import this file using the Microsoft Azure Cmdlets in order to install the certificate and obtain the account information.

-1. Run **Windows Azure PowerShell** as Administrator.
+1. Run **Microsoft Azure PowerShell** as Administrator.

 1. Change the PowerShell execution policy to **RemoteSigned**.
 When asked to confirm press **Y** and then **Enter**.